mkomo/nectargraph/fe-preact/src/stores/README.md

 - [ ] separate lux state from regular state
 - [ ] handle key rehoming
 - [ ] move init state out of constructor
+- [ ] only call setState on keys in store.state (so that persisted objects don't get bloated), but pass along those other keys to the components